 BE PREPARED FOR ALL WEATHERS

-Take care of you contact points (that’s your hands, feet and bum) but the main thing will be your bum; always wear cycling shorts that suits you best (the most expensive are not always the best for you) and if you are having trouble try different saddles.
+- Take care of your contact points (that’s your hands, feet and bum) but the main thing will be your bum; always wear cycling shorts that suits you best (the most expensive is not always the best for you) and if you are having trouble try different saddles.

-When riding always ride with gloves or mitts to help with sore hands and if your wrists hurts a lot then think about raising your handlebars a little or tilting your brake levers a little.
+- When riding always ride with gloves or mitts to help with sore hands and if your wrists hurt a lot then think about raising your handlebars a little or tilting your brake levers a little.

 WHAT TO EAT BEFORE A RIDE

-Don’t eat to much as this will make you sleepy or there is nothing worse than that sick feeling as you start your ride.
+Don’t eat too much as this will make you sleepy or there is nothing worse than that sick feeling as you start your ride.

 BEFORE YOU LEAVE